switux/AstroWeatherStation/README.md

     - External reboot button
     - Debug button (to be pushed when rebooting to activate debug mode)
     - External micro USB socket for debugging (serial console) and firmware updates
-    - Configuration mode and runtime configuration updates
+    - Configuration mode and runtime configuration updates activable via button

 ## Pricing